salockhart/salockhart.github.io/_presentations/microfrontends-&-module-federation.md

 Notes:

-- I'm going to go through some of the major steps to get setup with Module Federation.
+- Before we can setup Module Federation, we need some apps!
 - We're going to create a single host app and two remote apps.
 - And as much as I'm sure you'd love to watch me live code three apps...
 I'm going to skip that bit.
-- But, I'll make all the slides and code available at the end.
+- But, all the slides and code will be available at the end.

 ---